 Your gastric bypass recovery begins as soon as the procedure is completed and lasts for the rest of your life.
 Bariatric surgery is not a quick fix.
 It is the first step on your weight loss journey.
 The more effort that you put into your recovery, the more satisfied you will be with the ultimate outcome.

 Walking around as soon as you are able will help reduce your risk of developing deep vein thrombosis (DVT) after gastric bypass surgery.
 DVT is a blood clot deep in the body, often in the leg.
 Such a clot can become dislodged and travel though the bloodstream to the lung, where it can block the flow of blood, an often-fatal condition known as pulmonary embolism.
-Ideally, you should begin walking within four to six hours of your gastric bypass surgery to prevent DVT.
+Ideally, you should begin walking within four to six hours of your surgery to prevent DVT.

 Your surgeon will go over all of your postoperative instructions before you leave the hospital.
 Pay close attention and follow his or her advice carefully in order to minimize your gastric bypass risks and complications.
 It is also a good idea to have a loved one or caregiver with you during this important conversation.

-Reintroducing Solid Food After Gastric Bypass: 12-Week Plan
+Reintroducing Solid Food After Surgery: 12-Week Plan

-An important part of your ongoing gastric bypass recovery is learning how to eat again.
+An important part of your recovery is learning how to eat again.
 Although each surgeon or bariatric team has its own approach to the reintroduction of food, it usually takes several months to adjust to your new stomach.
-Don't worry, you will be able to eat healthy portions and continue to enjoy food.
+Don’t worry, you will be able to eat healthy portions and continue to enjoy food.